Employee Onboarding Experience: The Benefits of Doing It Right

-Does our onboarding process give new employees a sense of how they will learn and discover information while on the job?
+Does your employee onboarding experience process give new employees a sense of how they will learn and discover information on the job?

-In their Onboarding Study 2018, the Brandon Hall Group discovered that the majority of companies continue to provide traditional onboarding activities such as policy and procedure training, welcome letters and lunches with new colleagues, and orientation sessions on company culture and values.
+In a recent study, the Brandon Hall Group discovered that the majority of companies continue to provide traditional employee onboarding.
+These traditional employee onboarding experiences include policy and procedure training, welcome letters and lunches with new colleagues, or orientation sessions on company culture and values.

-While these onboarding components may be helpful, modern employees come to the workplace with expectations that are not being met.
-Specifically, they are looking for onboarding experiences that reflect a modern learning environment.
-Employees want assurance that, once they are on the job, they will have continuous access to the resources and training they need to perform and succeed.
+While these employee onboarding experience activities may be helpful, today’s employees come to your company with expectations of a more consumer-like training experience.
+Specifically, they’re looking for employee onboarding experiences that they can pick and choose based on what their job will be like.
+Employees want to feel confident that, once they are on the job, they’ll have easy access to the resources and training they need to perform and succeed.

 Not surprisingly, these societal behaviors have spilled over into the workplace.
 Rather than ingest a bunch of information in one session during onboarding, employees want continuous learning that happens exactly when it’s needed while on the job.
 Learning is viewed as a natural part of the workday, not a one-off activity.
 When new employees engage in active learning, on the job, they get instruction and then immediately apply what they have learned.
-This type of active learning and onboarding helps learners retain up to 90% of what they have learned instead of only 20-30% with traditional onboarding.
+When we look at modern learning vs. traditional learning, a modern learning experience helps learners retain up to 90% of what they have learned instead of only 20-30% with traditional learning.

-In short, today’s employees have an expectation for learning in the flow of work.
-That means you must provide a modern learning environment during onboarding (and beyond) where employees have on-demand access to critical information at all times.
+This is all to say that you must provide a modern digital learning environment during employee onboarding (and beyond) where employees have on-demand access to critical information at all times.
 Discovering answers should be quick and easy through self-paced learning experiences that come from a single source of truth.

-By providing a modern learning environment during onboarding, you set expectations early, instill confidence, and demonstrate to new employees that they will always have access to the learning and training they need to be successful.
+Providing an employee onboarding experience that enables you to set expectations early, instill confidence, and demonstrate to new employees that they will always have access to the learning and training they need to be successful.